Are you a Non-Muslim who is interested in learning more about the Hajj season and how you can join in with your Muslim family members or neighbors ?

 Most Muslims who are not on Hajj, fast the second day which is known as the Day of Arafat.
 This is a day that Muslims spend in prayer seeking forgiveness and mercy from Allah.
 Host an iftar dinner at your house or send a meal to your local mosque.

 Greet Muslims with Eid Mubarak

-On Eid which is August 11 this year, greet Muslims that you see around you with “Eid Mubarak to your family!” which means “have a blessed holiday!”
+On Eid which is July 9, 2022, each year it changes check with your local mosque for the right date.
+On this holiday, greet Muslims that you see around you with “Eid Mubarak to your family!” which means “have a blessed holiday!”